-Brownfield Success Story: Port City, Portland
+Brownfield Success Story: Port City, Portland Successful Public Financing

 The Port City site is a former battery recycling facility impacted by lead contaminants in the soil.
 The small 0.3 acre site was redeveloped into offices for the Port City Development Center, an organization which provides employment and other community development services.
-Financial assistance for site assessment and characterization was provided through the Portland Brownfield Program.
+Financial assistance for the project was provided through the Portland Brownfield Program.